This is an Insight article, written by a selected partner as part of GRR's co-published content. Read more on Insight

-Although not considered as insolvency proceedings listed in Annex A of the EU Regulation on insolvency proceedings, the English scheme of arrangement has been widely used by European debtors over the past 15 years to implement financial restructurings.
-The member states started reacting in a rather dispersed manner, from the mid-2000s, as they amended their national insolvency regimes on several occasions.
+Although not considered as insolvency proceedings listed in Annex A of Regulation (EU) 2015/848 on insolvency proceedings, the English scheme of arrangement has been widely used by European debtors over the past 15 years to implement financial restructurings.
+The member states started reacting, in a rather dispersed manner, from the mid-2000s, as they amended their national insolvency regimes on several occasions.
 The lack of coordination between the member states in amending their insolvency regimes, combined with the analysis made by the European Commission that the differences between the different insolvency regimes were an obstacle to the free movement of capital, led the European Commission to propose a first draft of the Directive in November 2016.

-The Directive that was finally adopted by the European Commission on 20 June 2019 is largely inspired by Chapter 11, with the introduction of cross-class cramdown, homogeneous classes of creditors and absolute priority rule, among other things.
+The Directive that was finally adopted by the European Commission on 20 June 2019 is largely inspired by Chapter 11, with the introduction of the cross-class cramdown, homogeneous classes of creditors and the absolute priority rule, among other things.

 Owing to Brexit, the United Kingdom is outside the scope of the Directive.
-In this context, several countries, such as the Netherlands and Ireland, have communicated very early that they could become the preferred jurisdiction for cross-border restructuring.
+In this context, several countries, such as the Netherlands and Ireland, have communicated very early on that they could become the preferred jurisdiction for cross-border restructuring.